Your initial visa is up and you want to stay longer in Ecuador.

 When to Extend Your Visa for Ecuador

-Yes, you can extend your stay beyond the initial 90 days and get another 90 days for a fee.
+You can extend your stay beyond the initial 90 days and get another 90 days for a fee.
+The extension is called a prórroga.

-But what’s confusing is when to apply for the extension because Ecuador changed it as of July or August 2023.
+However, the confusing part is when to apply for the extension.
+Ecuador changed its rules as of August 2023.

-In the past (before August 2023), you had to apply for your extension AFTER the 90 days.
+Before August 2023, you had to apply for your extension AFTER the 90 days.
 Not BEFORE.
-If you see other blogs and vlogs saying that the extension is AFTER your 90 days, they are out-of-date and wrong!

 Here are the words from the website of the Ecuadorian government: